-- Provide high-quality lighting fixture designs that are appropriate to street types and land use, and that provide pedestrian friendly illumination, but minimize glare and dark sky conditions, and other unnecessary light pollution.
+- Provide high-quality energy efficient lighting fixture designs that are appropriate for adjacent land uses, and that provides safe pedestrian friendly illumination, maximizes dark sky conditions, but minimizes glare and other unnecessary light pollution.

 - Encourage pedestrian scale lighting throughout neighborhoods as well as in areas such as waterfronts, pathways, parks and plazas, and designated historic districts.

-- Ensure that all site lighting requirements and directional signs have appropriate illumination levels to comply with zoning and industry illumination standards.
+- Ensure that all site lighting requirements and directional signs have appropriate illumination levels,are effectively placed, comply with zoning and industry illumination standards and avoid over-lighting.

 - Integrate exterior building lighting design to attune with building designs and landscaping.

-- Provide sufficient lighting for better way-finding and safe circulation within and around a development.
+- Provide sufficient lighting for better way-finding and safe circulation within and around all sides of the development.

-- Update city zoning code to reflect best available practices related to dark skies and the environmental benefits of strategic lighting management.
+- Update city regulations to reflect best available practices related to dark skies and the environmental benefits of strategic lighting management.